 The Manitoba Eco-Network actively engages in policy work to hold government and business accountable, educate the public about environmental concerns, and build relationships across the non-profit sector.
 We work to engage, organize, and bring forth the voice of the environmental community.
-Below is a list of some of our recent policy advocacy activities.
+Below is a list of our policy advocacy activities.

 We sent our comments to the province in regard to the proposed silica sand mining project proposed by CanWhite Sands Corp.
 This includes concerns about the impacts on the environment, particularly the Winnipeg Sandstone and Red River Carbonate aquifers and associated drinking water, and human health.
 Our comments can be viewed here.